SeleniumHQ/selenium-ide/docs/command-line-runner.md

 ---
 id: command-line-runner
-title: Command-line runner
+title: Command-line Runner
-sidebar_label: Command-line runner
+sidebar_label: Command-line Runner
 ---

 You can now run your tests cross-browser, in parallel, and on a Grid without needing to write any code.